Ann Holmes

 Collaborations with other labs at UC Davis

-In August 2021 we completed our second year of eDNA sampling in Marine Protected Areas (MPAs) off the coast of central California.
-Our eDNA samples are paired with hook and line in surveys conducted by the California Collaborative Fisheries Research Program (CCFRP).
-Samples will be sequenced using a universal fish barcode and a rockfish (Sebastes spp.) barcode.
-This research is in collaboration with Ecology graduate student Helen Killeen (Morgan Lab, Bodega Marine Laboratory) and Population Biology graduate student Keira Monuki (Sanford Lab, Bodega Marine Laboratory).
-Undergraduates Khyana Yearwood and Serra Perry provided valuable assistance with sample collection.
-Undergraduates Juan de la Torre, Tien Ly, and Cristina Gonzalez are providing valuable assistance with data management using SQL and bioinformatic analysis.
-This study is funded by the California-Nevada Chapter of the American Fisheries Society, Western Division of the American Fisheries Society, a seed grant from the UC Davis Genome Center, and through generous community support of our Experiment.com crowdfunding campaign and the Experiment Foundation.
+We are developing eDNA methods to characterize biodiversity in Northern California Marine Protected Areas (MPAs).
+We collected eDNA samples are paired with hook and line in surveys conducted by the California Collaborative Fisheries Research Program (CCFRP) and in Point Reyes National Seashore.
+Samples are sequenced using a universal fish barcode and a rockfish (Sebastes spp.) barcode.
+This research is in collaboration with Dr. Helen Killeen (graduate of the Morgan Lab, Bodega Marine Laboratory; now a postdoc at the Farallon Institute) and Population Biology graduate student Keira Monuki (Sanford Lab, Bodega Marine Laboratory).
+Undergraduates Khyana Yearwood, Serra Perry, Juan de la Torre, Tien Ly, and Cristina Gonzalez providing valuable assistance with field sampling, data management, and bioinformatic analysis.
+This study is funded by the California-Nevada Chapter of the American Fisheries Society, Western Division of the American Fisheries Society, a seed grant from the UC Davis Genome Center, the Neubacher Marine Science Fund (National Park Service), and through generous community support of our Experiment.com crowdfunding campaign and the Experiment Foundation.

-In collaboration with Ecology graduate student Gina Tarbill (Sollmann Lab, Department of Wildlife, Fish and Conservation Biology), we are using DNA metabarcoding to characterize pollinator networks in regions of the Sierra Nevada mountains that have experienced high intensity fires.
-Undergraduate Viviane-Lee Reed is providing valuable assistance with data analysis.
+In collaboration with Dr. Gina Tarbill (graduate of the Sollmann Lab, Department of Wildlife, Fish and Conservation Biology), we are using DNA metabarcoding to characterize pollinator networks in regions of the Sierra Nevada mountains that have experienced high intensity fires.
+Undergraduates Shayan Kaveh, Victor Martinez, Serra Perry, Khyana Yearwood and Viviane-Lee Reed assisted with laboratory work and data analysis.
 This research is partially funded by the Davis Botanical Society.

 Publications